starlightrobotics/arcane-manual/README.md

+# ARCANE: AI Role-playing Chatbots And Novel Entities
-# Awesome Role-playing Censored and Uncensored models and chatbots
+#### Awesome Role-playing Censored and Uncensored models and chatbots
 *by Starlight Robotics*

 This is a curated list of AI Role-playing LLMs, Chatbots, services, apps, interfaces, offline tools, and hardware.
 This list provides insight for where to start, and reference links for seasoned developers.